jonbowring/cdipc-workshop/README.txt

 ./install.sh

-### Step 9: Change to the idmc user
+### Step 8: Change to the idmc user
 Before installing the secure agent change to the idmc user with the below command:

 su idmc

-### Step 10: Change into the secure agent installation directory
+### Step 9: Change into the secure agent installation directory
 Use the below command to change to the secure agent installation directory:

 cd /apps/infa/idmc

-### Step 11: Run the installer
+### Step 10: Run the installer
 Use the below command to install the secure agent:
     - Install directory = /apps/infa/idmc

 ./agent64_install_ng_ext.bin -i console

-### Step 12: Change directory and start the secure agent
+### Step 11: Change directory and start the secure agent
 Use the below commands to start the secure agent

 cd /apps/infa/idmc/apps/agentcore
 ./infaagent.sh startup

-### Step 13: Login to IDMC
+### Step 12: Login to IDMC
 Use the below command to start register the secure agent

 ./consoleAgentManager.sh configureToken <user name> <install token>

-### Step 14: Enable the secure agent services
+### Step 13: Enable the secure agent services
-Enable the below services needed for CDI-PC on the secure agent group:
+Enable the below services and connections on the secure agent group:

+- Services:
     - Data Integration
     - Domain Management App
     - Cloud Data Validation
     - PC2CDIModernizationApp
+- Connections:
+    - PostgreSQL

-### Step 15: Configure trust properties
+### Step 14: Configure trust properties
 Configure the following secure agent trust settings on the "Domain Management App" of the secure agent:

 - DMA_DOMAINS_COMM_KEYSTORE = /apps/infa/keys/infa_keystore.jks